DavidAnson/markdownlint/README.md

 Type: `Boolean`

-Disables the use of HTML comments like `<!-- markdownlint-disable -->` to toggle rules within the body of Markdown content.
+Disables the use of HTML comments like `<!-- markdownlint-enable -->` to toggle rules within the body of Markdown content.

 By default, properly-formatted inline comments can be used to create exceptions